This site uses affiliate links and I may earn a commission at no extra cost to you.

 Do I need iced water, or will cold water do when blanching?

 I prefer iced water to shock the veggies and maintain their bright green color.
 But cold water would suffice.
-It’s important to cool the Bok choy and halt the cooking.
+It’s important to cool the bok choy and halt the cooking.

 completed baby bok choy with soy sauce and garlic on a white serving tray against a white background

-Store your baby bok choy leftovers in a tightly sealed container in the fridge for 3 to 5 days.
-Reheat in a skillet over medium heat with a bit of oil.
+Reheat: Reheat in a skillet over medium heat with a bit of oil.
 Stir constantly until the mixture is thoroughly hot.
 Reheating should only take around 2-3 minutes.
-For longer shelf life, keep them in the freezer for up to 10 to 12 months.

 completed baby bok choy with soy sauce and garlic on a white serving tray against a white background